oSharpey/cyber-obsidian/year-2/IRSM/Lecture-2.md

 - May have overlapping responsibilities

 ## Organising for security
-- The larger an organision the more difficult it is for the secuirty department to keep up with demand
+- The larger an organisation the more difficult it is for the security department to keep up with demand

 ## Information security roles
 - Definers